ArtzTJU/ExcelExtension/README.md

 # ExcelExtension
-Extension for MS Office Excel in .net
+Extension for MS Office Excel
 Uses ExcelDna

 Reads data from a csv file which should be placed in the same folder as the addon